viliRocha/Comparing_Interpreter-s_speed/README.md

 # Comparing Interpreter's execution time

-## In this repository, I will be comparing ç's performance against other interpreted languages like Python, Java, JavaScript Node, Bash and Ruby.
+## In this repository, I will be comparing Ç♭'s performance against other interpreted languages like Python, Java, JavaScript Node, Bash and Ruby.

 ### I will be creating two algorithms in each language: